High school shooting suspect might have had gun during meeting with school officials and parents before violence began, prosecutor says

 Two days after the deadly attack, Oxford High School is "like a war zone," Throne told his community from the school in the 13-minute video posted on YouTube.

-"This high school is a wreck right now," he said, adding it could take weeks for the school to be repaired.
+"This high school is a wreck right now," he said, adding repairs could take weeks.

 The shooting claimed the lives of Madisyn Baldwin, 17; Tate Myre, 16; Hana St. Juliana, 14; and Justin Shilling, 17, officials have said.